rombrom/budgets-app-example/README.md

 Superforms was a mistake.
 Should've opted for native and own implementation.

+I anticipated working with materialized views in Drizzle to be more flexible.
+Maybe it would've been better to use raw SQL.

+**Note**: I've left room for expanding the currency model.
+Usually you want int _and_ currency decimals.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: